Last Updated on March 22, 2023

 From there, Puppetry of the Penis became an international sensation.
-It has been performed in most of the Western world, including the UK, Europe, Canada, the US, and Argentina.
-Because of its success, the original performers, Simon Morley and David Friend, have even hired and trained other performers.
+It has been performed in most of the Western world, including the UK, Europe, Canada, the US, and Argentina, and has been seen by Elton John, Hugh Grant, and Naomi Campbell.
+Because of its success, the original performers, Simon Morley teamed up with David Friend, have even hired and trained other performers.

-In a phone interview with a magazine, Morley states that it is a party trick that most men do; he just put on a cape and charged other people to see it.
+In a phone interview with a magazine, Morley states that the “dick tricks” are party tricks that most men do; he just put on a cape and charged other people to see it.
 The added theatrics and drama will make for an interesting night, to say the least.

 What to Expect

-The name of the show pretty much reveals what you are going to see there: two men standing on stage and making what they call ‘origami art’ with their genitalia.
+The name of the show, Puppetry of the Penis, pretty much reveals what you are going to see there: two men standing on stage and making what they call ‘origami art’ with their genitalia.
 There is a comedy commentary that goes along with every ‘trick,’ be it the Wind Up, the Atomic Mushroom, the fairly simple Wristwatch, the Snail, or their famous Puppetry of the Penis hamburger.

 These are not the only performances you will see.
-We don’t want to spoil much, but the Flying Squirrel, Windsurfer, and the Loch Ness Monster count as some of their tame routines.
+We don’t want to spoil too much, but the Flying Squirrel, Windsurfer, and the Loch Ness Monster count as some of their tame routines in genital origami.

 You might feel a bit uncomfortable at first, but the performers do a great job of coming across as silly and fun instead of weird or creepy.
 The comedy script that accompanies the show will have you in splits!
 If you have a flexible sense of humor, that is.

-In an interview, Morley speaks of his motivations for continuing to perform the show: “We’re about celebrating the penis and liberating the male genitalia.
+In an interview, Morley speaks of his motivations for continuing to perform the Puppetry of the Penis: “We’re about celebrating the penis and liberating the male genitalia.
 Women and men have been told for a long time now, ‘You can’t laugh at a man’s genitals.
 You’ll hurt his feelings.’
 We say, ‘Not true!’
 We make them three stories high on a big screen and say, ‘Have a good, old-fashioned belly laugh.’